v-eenay/hrms-ennrichment/README.md

 # HRMS - Human Resource Management System

-A comprehensive full-stack Human Resource Management System built with Node.js, Express, and MongoDB.
-This project demonstrates modern web development practices and provides a complete employee management solution for learning and educational purposes.

 ## 🎯 Project Overview

 This HRMS application provides a complete employee management system with the following capabilities: